Shiver (Coldplay song)

-The song was released as the album's lead single in the United Kingdom and second in the United States following the single "Yellow".
-The single reached number 35 on the UK Singles Chart, and its critical reception has been generally positive.
+"Shiver" is a song by British rock band Coldplay which appeared on the band's debut album Parachutes (2000), and was released as the album's lead single in the United Kingdom and second single in the United States following "Yellow".
+As a single it reached number 35 on the UK Singles Chart, number 26 on the US Modern Rock Tracks chart, and 57 on the Australian ARIA Singles Chart.
+Its critical reception has been generally positive.